godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 Scenes
 ------
-A scene always starts with one main node.
-In our case the spaceship was the main node.
+A scene is composed of a group of nodes organized hierarchically (in a tree fashion).

 .. image:: img/scene_tree_example.png

-A scene is composed of a group of nodes organized hierarchically (in tree fashion).
  Furthermore, a scene:

--  always has one root node.
+-  always has one root node (In our node example the spaceship was the main node).
 -  can be saved to disk and loaded back.
 -  can be *instanced* (more on that later).